 I have never been a fan of New Year’s resolutions, but if you are I admire you and the people that actually make them happen!

-I have always been more the type of person that believes if there is something that needs to be done, what are we waiting for?
-Let’s get started and get it done! 😀
+I have always been more the type of person who believes if there is something that needs to be done, what are we waiting for?
+Let’s get started and get it done!

 However, I do believe it is important to set goals at the beginning of the year!